 3) is the only action you can take to eliminate the basis quickly and without current taxes.
 If you are not in a position to do this, you are stuck with the basis for quite awhile, and just live with it.
 If you don't make new contributions that add to basis or take distributions, there is no added work or reporting in any of those years or added costs, except possibly low balance IRA administration fees.

-Users browsing this forum: gardenofeden and 31 guests
+Users browsing this forum: Google [Bot], ruralavalon and 13 guests